-- 1) Open the top air slide before opening the door. - 2) Rake / break up any existing coals. - Better results will be achieved by loading several smaller pieces of wood rather than one large piece. - 4) Close the door with the top air slide fully open and leave for a minimum of 10 minutes to allow the fresh wood to catch - 5) After 10 or more minutes, the air slide can be adjusted to the desired heat output setting.
+- 1) Open the top air slide before opening the door. - 2) Rake / break up any existing coals. - Load wood with the length orientated front to back.
+Better results will be achieved by loading several smaller pieces of wood rather than one large piece. - 4) Close the door with the top air slide fully open and leave for a minimum of 10 minutes to allow the fresh wood to catch. - 5) After 10 or more minutes, the air slide can be adjusted to the desired heat output setting.